FLCAC-admin/FLCAC-docs/docs/FAQ.md

 :::

-:::{dropdown} Why should I publishd my data on the USLCI Database?
+:::{dropdown} Why should I publish my data on the USLCI Database?
 The advantages of such a data source include:

 - It provides comprehensive information for policymakers to make consistent comparisons between policy options regarding environmental decisions.